Best Debt Repayment Strategies

 3. Pay Off Card C: Within three months, Card C was paid off.

-4. Move to Card A: The $200 extra was added to the minimum payment on Card A, accelerating its payoff.
+4. Move to Card A: The $200 extra was added to the minimum payment on Card A which sped up its payoff.

-5. Finally, Card B: Once Card A was eliminated, Sarah focused all extra funds on Card B.
+5. Finally, Card B: Once Card A was eliminated, Sarah threw all extra funds into Card B.

-Outcome: Within 18 months, Sarah had paid off all her credit card debt.
-The quick elimination of Card C provided her with the motivation to continue, ultimately leading to the repayment of her highest interest debt, Card B.
+Outcome: Within 18 months, Sarah had eliminated all of her credit card debt.
+The quick elimination of Card C enabled her to keep going, which led to her paying off her highest-interest debt, Card B, as well.

 Case Study 2: John’s Debt Avalanche Efficiency